Send Data Extracted from Emails and PDFs to Make

 Automate your business with Parseur and Make

-Parseur is a powerful email and PDF parsing tool that automates the data extraction from documents automatically.
+Parseur is a powerful email parsing and PDF parsing tool that automates the data extraction from documents automatically.
 Parseur can send parsed data to (and receive documents from) hundreds of applications through Make.

 Make is one of our users’ favorite automation tools to create workflows to send data from Parseur to another application.